Canfry/blog/src/pages/posts/presentation.md

 This is my first real full project in order to become a frontend developer.
 I know that starting this carrer is tricky and require a lot of dedication.
 Along the way we will discuss about all the topics we're gonna find (Frameworks, GitHub, Ressources...).
 First, let's talk about this project.

-I wanted to create a blog starting by the simpliest way (with local data, and using [React](www.reactjs.org)), and scale it up using different framework, some backend, database...
+I wanted to create a blog starting by the simpliest way (with local data, and using [React](https://www.reactjs.org)), and scale it up using different framework, some backend, database...
-But after fighting with myself, I've chosen to use [Nextjs](wwww.nextjs.org).
+But after fighting with myself, I've chosen to use [Nextjs](https://wwww.nextjs.org).
 Following Youtubers or reading articles I saw that markdown files are very popular for static site (more specifically blogs).
-The best thing would be to use [Astro](www.astro.build), but I keep it for later in my career.
-This app will probably be an Astro site in a year or less if I work well :joy:.
+The best thing would be to use [Astro](https://www.astro.build), but I keep it for later in my career.
+This app will probably be an Astro site in a year or less if I work well.

-This is the best way for me, and probably for you, to check my skills and my knowledge, and get used to find the answers of my issues, ==doing things==, ==creating content==, and not following a tutorial.
+This is the best way for me, and probably for you, to check my skills and my knowledge, and get used to find the answers of my issues, doing things, creating content, and not following a tutorial.
 Tutorials are really good to check for specific topics, and if you follow a full tutorial (full project of several hours) make sure to follow with the documentations opened, so you can try by your own before watching the solution.

 I really want to grow with your support and your feedbacks, so you can grow with me, learning new things and creating more advanced sites or apps.
-I'm very excited about this challenge and this goal, I hope you too :wink:.
+I'm very excited about this challenge and this goal, I hope you too.

 ## Let's jump into the project